- Year of study: Year 3 and 4, four semesters.

 For an overview of the anticipated study progression, please see Organisation under the description of the individual study programme.

-1. Compulsory participation in orchestra or choir
+1. Compulsory participation in

+32 Submit the principal instrument report.
 The report must be signed by the principal instrument teacher and must include:

 Deadline: Three copies of the principal instrument report must be submitted to the exam's office by 15 April in the fourth semester of the course.